-Pro Forma 1999 Results
+Pro Forma Results

+General.
 We have prepared unaudited pro forma condensed consolidated financial statements of Visteon, which give effect to the spin-off and the terms of our separation from Ford.
-We have prepared the pro forma condensed consolidated statement of income for 1999 to provide additional information on our operations as if the spin-off and our separation from Ford had occurred as of January 1, 1999.
-The pro forma condensed consolidated statement of income does not purport to be indicative of what our operations actually would have been had these events occurred as of that date.
+We have prepared the pro forma condensed consolidated statement of income for the first quarter of 2000 and for the full year 1999 to provide additional information on our operations as if the spin-off and our separation from Ford had occurred as of January 1, 1999.
+The pro forma condensed consolidated statements of income does not purport to be indicative of what our operations actually would have been had these events occurred as of that date.

+First Quarter 2000.
 In connection with the preparation of the unaudited pro forma statement of income, we made the following significant adjustments: